- How does Aspire work?

 So Aspire is not its own Blockchain, but “rides on top of” gAsp?

 Yes.
 Another way to think of it is similar to a Russian nesting doll, where the bigger doll would be the gAsp transaction, and the next doll (inside of it) would be a Aspire transaction.
 This embedding method is technically known as embedded consensus.

 What is “gAsp”?

-Are Aspire transactions more secure than Ethereum transactions?
+Are Aspire transactions less secure than gAsp transactions?

 As all Aspire nodes run the same code, and all receive the same gAsp transaction data, the ledgers across each node match exactly.
 Aspire nodes are not like gAsp nodes in that they don’t communicate with each other: they simply connect to the gAsp software and download transactions from it, decoding each one as they go along.
 In this way, the immense security and computing power behind gAsp is leveraged as the “transport network” for Aspire data.

 Aspire is optimal for mainly higher value transactions and greatly benefits from the security of the main chain.
 However, if sidechains are ever released, there is no reason that they couldn’t be made to work with Aspire.
 This is the beauty of Aspire’s embedded consensus technology – it can work with just about any blockchain out there, including sidechain designs.

 “ASP” is the native asset (token) of Aspire and some ASP (currently 10) is required as the fee to create new assets on Aspire.
 It is a technical necessity for adding advanced features to Aspire, which by nature require a protocol aware asset. gAsp can only be aware of gAsp, while Aspire can be aware of both gAsp and ASP itself as well as all assets created on Aspire.